-- 6.15 In terms of mitigation climate change, Policy 5 (Environmental Performance and Sustainability) seeks to ensure that new buildings and extensions incorporate a range of measures to achieve high standards of environmental performance, delivering a reduction in CO2 emissions.
-High quality design in this respect will ensure that buildings are more resilient to climatic changes, and also are less costly to run. - 6.16 Provisions set out in Policy 2 (People Friendly Streets and Paths) and Policy 3 (Parking Provision) are likely to be effective at reducing emissions from transport, targeting local improvements that will support a modal shift towards active travel and electric vehicles.
-These policies will help reduce emissions by supporting a modal shift to more sustainable modes of transport where available, however it is recognised that the sustainable travel offer in Alderholt is limited. - 6.17 In terms of climate adaptation, the site allocations are not considered to be at risk of fluvial or surface water flood risk.
+- supporting a modal shift to more sustainable modes of transport where available, however it is recognised that the sustainable travel offer in Alderholt is limited. - 6.18 In terms of climate adaptation, the site allocations are not considered to be at risk of fluvial or surface water flood risk.
 However, Paddock South of Daggons Road and Land south of Blackwater Grove may be susceptible to groundwater flooding, which is a key concern for the wider parish.
-As such, in line with site allocation policies, a comprehensive flood risk assessment is required to understand potential risk from groundwater and inform the planning application.
-Policy 12 (Alderholt Nursery) also requires development of the site to include large native tree species which will help to manage drainage. - 6.18 Furthermore, it is recognised that the NPPF and Planning Practice Guidance together with relevant saved policies of the East Dorset Local Plan highlight the importance of development taking place in areas at least risk of flooding where possible.
-More information on this should be provided in the Strategic Flood Risk Assessment being undertaken by Dorset Council later this year (2023). - 6.19 Landscaping also presents an opportunity to increase biodiversity and reduce flood risk through design, particularly for open space and gardens.
+As such, in line with site allocation policies, a comprehensive flood risk assessment is required to understand potential risk from groundwater and inform the planning application. - 6.19 Supporting policy text highlights that initial flood risk evidence has been provided for 'Paddock South of Daggons Road', indicating how the site should decrease flood risk both on and off site.
+Policy 12 (Alderholt Nursery) also notably requires development of the site to include large native tree species which will help to manage drainage. - 6.20 Furthermore, it is recognised that the NPPF and Planning Practice Guidance together with relevant saved policies of the East Dorset Local Plan highlight the importance of development taking place in areas at least risk of flooding where possible.
+More information on this should be provided in the Strategic Flood Risk Assessment, which will be published by Dorset Council later in 2024. - 6.21 Landscaping also presents an opportunity to increase biodiversity and reduce flood risk through design, particularly for open space and gardens.
 Specifically, extensive areas of hard surfacing can increase flood risk, and it is therefore important for such areas to be reduced and broken up with planting in between; and constructed with permeable materials.
-These types of design considerations are promoted through Policy 6 (Landscaping), recognising the constraints of the village. - 6.20 In terms of the wider framework, a number of policies perform positively through planning for green infrastructure, supporting connectivity and the attractiveness of spaces and places.
+These types of design considerations are promoted through Policy 6 (Landscaping), recognising the constraints of the village. - 6.22 In terms of the wider framework, a number of policies perform positively through planning for green infrastructure, supporting connectivity and the attractiveness of spaces and places.
 This is a key opportunity in which the Neighbourhood Plan can help to promote climate change adaptation measures.

-- Key policies in this regard include Policy 1 (Settlement pattern, layout and densities), Policy 4 (Respecting local character in the design), Policy 16 (Important Local Green Spaces), and Policy 17 (Key Landscape Features). - 6.21 Overall, by recognising growth will occur with or without the Neighbourhood Plan, the increase in the built footprint of the neighbourhood area and absolute emissions are not considered a consequence of the Neighbourhood Plan.
+Key policies in this regard include Policy 1 (Settlement pattern, layout and densities), Policy 4 (Respecting local character in the design), Policy 16 (Important Local Green Spaces), and Policy 17 (Key Landscape Features). - 6.23 Overall, by recognising growth will occur with or without the Neighbourhood Plan, the increase in the built footprint of the neighbourhood area and absolute emissions are not considered a consequence of the Neighbourhood Plan.
 On this basis, and alongside the avoidance of adverse effects in relation to ground water flood risk, no significant deviations from the baseline are anticipated, and broadly neutral to minor positive effects are concluded as most likely.